 1. Rootstalk

 Most of Colorado’s thrills take place at altitude, where a few full-strength nightcaps might mean missing first tracks the next day.
-“Even if you’re just coming from Denver to Breckenridge, the first night or two is an acclimation process, and alcohol affects you differently up here,” says Patrick Murphy, a longtime bar and restaurant pro who went sober three years ago.
+“Even if you’re just coming from Denver to Breckenridge, the first night or two is an acclimation process, and alcohol affects you differently up here,” says Patrick Murphy, a longtime bar and restaurant pro who went sober four years ago.
 “You can feel the effects very quickly, and it can leave you feeling dehydrated and groggy in the morning.”

 That’s why Murphy, who is a partner in both Rootstalk and its sister eatery Radicato, recently introduced a slate of zero-proof options at the upscale restaurants on Breck’s charming Main Street—going so far as to develop his own NA versions of gin, bourbon, and vermouth.
 At Rootstalk, diners can even opt for non-alcoholic pairings to go with 2024 James Beard Foundation Award–winning chef Matt Vawter’s tasting menu.
 To find out how these concoctions help imbibers shred their forthcoming black diamond runs, we asked Murphy to explain the healing properties inside the Free Bird, one of Rootstalk’s most popular mocktails.
 207 N. Main St., Breckenridge

-Inside Every Free Bird
+Free Bird Ingredients

 1. A nonalcoholic bitter aperitif that aids digestion